• Skip to primary navigation

 Ingredients

-3. Dark Chocolate.
+3. Chocolate chips.
 I use quality chocolate chips with about 60% or higher cacao and a sweetener in the ingredients such as HU or Enjoylife.

 5. Butter.
 This fat is essential for the brownie batter texture.
-Melt either before use.
+Melt before use or use the same amount of peanut butter or any nut butter.

 6. Baking soda.
-Essential to achieve the authentic brownie batter texture.
+Not necessary for baking, but instead to give the filling the authentic brownie batter flavor.

 Substitutions